Connect with us

 Advertisement

-Cozy Powell Death
+The death of Cozy Powell

-But unfortunately the musician died too early, on April 5, 1998 at 50 in a car crash near Bristol, England.
-Powell was driving his car over 160km/h during bad weather.
-The drummer was dating a married woman that was having troubles with her husband.
+But unfortunately the musician died too soon, on April 5, 1998 at the age 50.
+He was killed in a car crash near Bristol, England.
+Powell was driving his car, a Saab 9000, over 160km/h on a day with bad weather.
+He driving to his girlfriend’s house because that day she phoned him and asked him to go to her house as soon as he could.

-Upset, the woman phoned him and asked him to go to her house quickly.
-She phoned him again on the way and asked “Where are you?” and then he informed her he was on his way and then she heard him say “Oh shit!” followed by a loud bang.
+When he was driving to her house, she phoned him asking where he was.
+He told her he was on his way but then she reportedly heard him say: “Oh shit!” followed by a loud bang.

 Cozy Powell car crash